TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 ### A Reactive solution

 While client-side routing allows for nicer, app-like interactions (since you are controlling the routes, you can make fancy CSS animations across route changes), a lot of caveats can be missed.
-Browsers reload notify screen-readers of new content to read, so you will need to notify screen-readers of route updates manually.
+When a browser reloads, it notifies screen-readers of new content to read, but in the case of client-side routing, you will need to notify screen-readers of route updates manually.
 However, with the help of a robust library, you can often address these concerns!

 React Router is a standard routing library for React applications.
 By using React Router, we can specify React components, that can be rendered based on the route, and so much more.
 Let's dive in!